 \subsection{Universal projectors}

 The most important object in the categories defined above is an idempotent chain complex $P_n\in\Kom(n)$ which categorifies the Jones-Wenzl projector $p_n\in \TL_n$.
-The chain complexes $P_n$ will be used repeatedly in later sections in order to construct projectors $P_\e$ and $P_{n,k}$ corresponding to the elements $p_\e$ and $p_{n,k}$ introduced in Section \ref{TL section}.
+The chain complexes $P_n$ will be used repeatedly in later sections in order to construct the projectors $P_\e$ and $P_{n,k}$ that correspond to the elements $p_\e$ and $p_{n,k}$ introduced in Section \ref{TL section}.

 \begin{theorem}{(\cite{CK})} There exists a chain complex $P_n \in \Kom(n)$ called the \emph{universal projector} which satisfies \begin{enumerate} \item $P_n$ is positively graded with differential having internal degree zero. \item The identity diagram appears only in homological degree zero and only once. \item For each diagram $D$ which is not identity, the chain complex $P_n \ott D$ is contractible. \end{enumerate} These three properties characterize $P_n$ uniquely up to homotopy. \end{theorem} See also \cite{FSS, R1}.
 See \cite{Cautis} and \cite{BenW2} for related ideas.